By Dr. Nicole Sundene

 Curcuminoids, including curcumin, desmethoxycurcumin, and bisdemethoxycurcumin, are the major and medicinally popular constituents of Turmeric.
 It is important to know that Turmeric is mostly reported for its medical benefits due to curcumin.
 However, Turmeric contains a limited amount of curcumin so, one must take extracted curcumin powder instead of taking the whole Turmeric [2, 3, 4].

-Turmeric has been used for centuries as a natural and safe remedy for medical ailments.
-Following are some of its prominent and common health benefits:
+Turmeric and Curcumin are one in the same as Curcumin is the yellow flavone that is the most potent concentration of the herb as a pain reliever and has been used for centuries as a natural and safe remedy for medical ailments.
+Following are some of its prominent and common health benefits.
+First we will discuss turmeric research and then we will discuss curcumin research:

 Strengthen the Immune system: